alaub81/shelly/README.md

 # Shelly Scripts

-some shelly scripts, which you are able to use on all Shelly device, which have script support onboard.
+This repository covers Shelly scripts for automating power management and lighting based on device events, ambient light levels, motion detection, and time-of-day conditions.
+Each script is compatible with Shelly devices that support scripting.
+Check them out.

+## Scripts Overview

+1. `shelly-idle-timer.js`
+    Automates switch-off based on low power consumption, saving energy.
+2. `shelly-blu-motion-illuminance.js`
+    Activates motion detection only in low light, using a Shelly Blu Motion sensor.
+3. `shelly-blu-motion-darknight.js`
+    Controls lighting based on motion, light levels, and night-time detection.

 ## `shelly-idle-timer.js`

-This Shelly script, `helly-idle-timer.js`, is designed to monitor the power consumption of a specified switchID on a Shelly device.
+This Shelly script, `shelly-idle-timer.js`, is designed to monitor the power consumption of a specified switchID on a Shelly device.
 It turns off the switch automatically after a specified idle time if the power remains below a set threshold, helping save energy by turning off devices that are not actively in use.

 ### Configuration Parameters